 Around the globe, ransomware is costly.
-InfoSecurity states that, in 2023, “ransomware damages are expected to exceed $30 billion worldwide.”
+InfoSecurity states that, this year, “ransomware damages are expected to exceed $30 billion worldwide.”

 And for small businesses, the risk may be even greater.
 According to Datto, in 2018, on average, small businesses reported 5+ attacks against clients per year.
 Experts agree that the risk of small businesses suffering an attack will only increase in the near future as these targets adopt security solutions more slowly than large enterprises.

 Here’s what you need to know to protect yourself and your business: